CesiumGS/3d-tiles/specification/README.md

 #### Spatial data structures

-3D Tiles incorporate the concept of Hierarchical Level of Detail (HLoD) for optimal rendering of spatial data.
+3D Tiles incorporates the concept of Hierarchical Level of Detail (HLoD) for optimal rendering of spatial data.
 A tileset is composed of a tree, defined by `root` and, recursively, its `children` tiles, which can be organized by different types of spatial data structures.

-A tileset may use a 2D spatial tiling scheme similar to raster and vector tiling schemes (like a Web Map Tile Service (TMS) or XYZ scheme) that serve predefined tiles at several levels of detail (or zoom levels).
-However since the content of a tileset is often non-uniform or may not easily be organized in only two dimensions, another spatial data structure may be a more optimal use case.
+A tileset may use a 2D spatial tiling scheme similar to raster and vector tiling schemes (like a Web Map Tile Service (WMTS) or XYZ scheme) that serve predefined tiles at several levels of detail (or zoom levels).
+However since the content of a tileset is often non-uniform or may not easily be organized in only two dimensions, other spatial data structures may be more optimal.

-A data structure well-suited to the dataset will result in better tileset performance.
 It is up to the conversion tool that generates the tileset to define an optimal tree for the dataset.
 A runtime engine, such as Cesium, is generic and will render any tree defined by the tileset.

-Additionally, any combination of tile formats and refinement approach (replacement or additive) can be used, enabling a lot of flexibility to support heterogeneous datasets, see [Refinement](#refinement).
+Additionally, any combination of tile formats and refinement approaches can be used, enabling flexibility in supporting heterogeneous datasets, see [Refinement](#refinement).

 Included below is a brief description of how 3D Tiles can represent various spatial data structures.